Aaron-zyh/chat-bot/README.md

 sudo docker run -it -p 3000:3000 -p 7001:7001 -p 5055:5055 --name <container_name> base bash

 ```
 Then just following the instruction below.
-Program is in /chat-bot
+Program is in chat-bot